 The Jalendar 2 Calendar Kit is a jQuery-based plugin that offers a lot of different features.
 One of its biggest plus points is the ease of customization.
 For instance, you can quickly change the color of the calendar's background as well as the color of the days, weeks, or year.
 This means that the plugin will never look out of place on your website.
 You can easily change all the color values to make them match your color scheme.

-The total number of events in each month are shown with notification bubbles, and the dates are marked with small colored dots.
+The total number of events in each month is shown with a notification bubble, and the dates are marked with small colored dots.
 Clicking on a date shows all the events for that particular day.

 You can use the plugin in four different ways.
 You can use it as an event calendar, date picker, or date range selector, and the fourth use of the plugin is as a date linker—this lets you assign different dates to different links.
 This can be useful when you want to let users open the blog posts for a particular day.